huffSamuel/upnped/README.md

 ## Documentation

-Check out the [documentation](https://huffsamuel.github.io/upnped) or [examples](./example).
+Check out the [documentation](https://huffsamuel.github.io/upnped) or [examples](./example) for more information.

 ## Contributing

-Find something that's missing?
-Feel free to open an [issue](https://github.com/huffSamuel/upnped/issues) or submit a pull request.
+Something missing that you need?
+Open an [issue](https://github.com/huffSamuel/upnped/issues) or submit a pull request.